 Density measurement basics

-This section gives you a first insight into the basics of density measurement.
+At a glance This section gives you a first insight into the basics of density measurement.
 You will learn that density is a temperature and pressure-dependent substance property which is often specified with the unit kg/m3 or lb/ft3.
 The density value is required for determining concentration, average molecular weight and content.
 For finding the density of gases, it must be noted that this density depends on the respective pressure.
 The density of liquids depends on the temperature.

 - What is density?